openworm/openworm_docs/projects.rst

 **Data Collection and Representation**

 A lot of data about *c. elegans* is integrated into the model.
-In this project, we work on what forms we should these data in to best leverage them for building the mode.
+In this project, we work on what forms we should put these data in to best leverage them for building the model.

 More detailed information is available on the :ref:`Data representation project page <data-rep>`.